River Lea: Lower Lea

-On Hackney's northern edge the river shifts to a south-south-easterly direction, the reservoirs end but the broad green corridor continues.
-The corridor includes Walthamstow Marshes, Leyton Marshes, Hackney Marshes and the Queen Elizabeth Olympic Park.
-In that park, and just to the south of it, the river's course is split, running almost completely in man made channels, the Bow Back Rivers; these channels were once much more numerous and originally created to power water mills, including at the southern end, the restored tidal mill called Three Mills.
+On Hackney's northern edge, the Lea shifts to a south-south-easterly direction, the reservoirs end, but the broad green corridor continues as the river passes through Walthamstow Marshes, Leyton Marshes, Hackney Marshes and the Queen Elizabeth Olympic Park.
+In that park, and just to the south of it, the river's course splits, running almost entirely in man-made channels, the Bow Back Rivers.
+These channels were once much more numerous and originally created to power water mills including, at the southern end, the restored tidal mill called Three Mills.
 The area around the Bow Back Rivers subsequently became a thriving industrial zone.
-Around Bow Creek, major industry prevailed, including the Thames Ironworks, Bromley-by-Bow gasholders and West Ham Power Station.
-In the 1960s and 1970s, changing economic conditions led to a steep decline and deindustrialisation along the Lea.
+Around Bow Creek, major industry prevailed, including the Thames Ironworks, Bromley-by-Bow Gasworks and West Ham Power Station.
+In the 1960s and 1970s, changing economic conditions led to a steep decline and deindustrialisation along this section of the Lea.

-The river was historically tidal as far as Hackney Wick, but now the tide is held back by Bow Locks between Bromley-by-Bow and West Ham.
-Although watercraft can follow the Lea down to the Thames, it is generally more practical to follow the Limehouse Cut (which meets the Lea at Bow Locks) down the Limehouse Basin, using the Limehouse Basin Lock to join the Thames.
+The river was historically tidal as far north as Hackney Wick, but now the tide is held back by the Bow Locks between Bromley-by-Bow and West Ham.
+Although watercraft can follow the Lea down to the Thames, it is generally more practical to follow the Limehouse Cut (which meets the Lea at Bow Locks) down to Limehouse Basin, and use the Limehouse Basin Lock to join the Thames.

 The communities on the west side of the lower Lea include Hackney, Bow and Bromley-by-Bow.
-On the east side they include southern parts of Walthamstow, then Leyton, Stratford and West Ham.
-The last few miles of the river is known as Bow Creek and the river meets the Thames at Blackwall (on the west side) and Canning Town (on the east).
+On the east side, they include southern parts of Walthamstow, then Leyton, Stratford and West Ham.
+The last few miles of the river are known as Bow Creek and the river meets the Thames between Blackwall (on the west side) and Canning Town (on the east).